linusmossberg/monte-carlo-ray-tracer/README.md

 **Triangle:** The triangle is simply defined by its vertices, which is defined by the 3 vertices in the vertex array `vertices` in xyz-coordinates.
 The order of the vertices defines the normal direction, but this only matters if the surface has an emissive material.

 **Object:** The object surface type defines a triangle mesh object that consists of multiple triangles.
-The `set` field defines the index of the vertex set to pull vertices from, while the `triangles` field specifies the array of triangles of the object.
+The `vertex_set` field specifies the key string of the vertex set to pull vertices from, while the `triangles` field specifies the array of triangles of the object.
 Each triangle of the array consists of 3 indices that references the corresponding vertex index in the vertex set.

 ## Renders